C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

 # Difficulty
-cURL is fairly easy to use, and if you never opened your Terminal before, now is the time to do so.
+cURL is fairly easy to use, and if you have never opened your Terminal before, now is the time to do so 🤩.

 <br>